togwand/nixos/README.md

 An interactive NixOS installer

 TODO
-1. Add a way to silently do ntfsfix -db to all partitions with a ntfs filesystem?
-2. Refactor as with the shell-manager
+1. Refactor as with the shell-manager